How to eat healthy for your heart: choose from this list of healthy foods, especially fruits and vegetables, beans, nuts, seeds, and whole grains.

 Following a heart healthy diet means eating nutritional foods from all the food groups, with an emphasis on fruits and vegetables.

-It means eating whole grains, low-fat dairy products, skinless poultry and fish, nuts and legumes, and non-tropical vegetable oils.
+Start by eating whole grains, low-fat dairy products, skinless poultry and fish, nuts and legumes, and non-tropical vegetable oils.

 A list of healthy foods includes: vegetables such as tomatoes, cabbage, and broccoli, leafy greens like spinach and kale, and fresh fruits such as apples, oranges, bananas, pears, and peaches.
 It includes fat-free or low-fat milk, fat-free or low-fat yogurt, cheese, and fat-free or low-fat soymilk with calcium.